samber/lo/README.md

 // []string{"1", "2", "3", "4"}
 ```

 Parallel processing: like `lo.Map()`, but mapper is called in goroutine.
-Results are returns in the same order.
+Results are returned in the same order.

 ```go
 import lop "github.com/samber/lo/parallel"